NitBravoA92/hello-microverse/README.md

 # 📖 Hello Microverse <a name="about-project"></a>

-**Hello Microverse** is a simple Html/Css project to practice how to install and work with html and css linters and Github flow
+**Hello Microverse** is a simple Html/Css project to practice how to install and work with html and css linters.

 ## 🛠 Built With <a name="built-with"></a>